 The practice respected patients' privacy and dignity.

-- When patients wanted to discuss sensitive issues or appeared distressed reception staff offered them a private room to discuss their needs. - Staff recognised the importance of people's dignity and respect.
-They challenged behaviour that fell short of this.
+- When patients wanted to discuss sensitive issues, or appeared distressed reception staff offered them a private room to discuss their needs. - Staff recognised the importance of people's dignity and

 Are services responsive to people's needs?